noorchauhan/noorchauhan/README.md

-I like exploring deep architectures behind all different types of Machine Intelligence.
+I like exploring deep architectures powering different types of Machine Intelligence.
 Bi-directional motion planning, Generalist Intelligence Models, Robot Control planning, Basic Data experiments are some of my areas of interest.